 You’ll need to discuss your interest with the Marketing Honours Coordinator before you apply.
 You are not required to include a thesis proposal with your application, or to arrange your own supervisor before you apply.

 To discuss current research areas in Marketing, contact the Discipline of Marketing Honours Coordinator Dr Kiju Jung.

-Students completing an Honours year specialising in Work and Organisation Studies are SURE: Smart, Unique, Ready and Employable.
+Students completing honours specialising in Work and Organisation Studies (WOS) are SURE: Smart, Unique, Ready and Employable.

-The Honours year with WOS puts you in a smart cohort of like-minded, clever, sharp students.
-As an Honours student you will develop with them and meet challenges.
+The Honours year with WOS puts you in a smart cohort of like-minded, clever, sharp students with a passion for creativity, critical thinking, and research.
+During the honours year, you’ll work with an academic from WOS on a bespoke research topic that speaks to current challenges and problems in the workplace and across industry.
 Honours is a unique opportunity to turn your pass degree into something very special.
-Completing the Honours year will give you the academic skills necessary to be ready for postgraduate study.
-Finally, the Honours year with WOS boosts employability.
+Completing honours will give you the academic skills necessary to be ready for postgraduate study.
+Finally, honours with WOS boosts employability.
 Why?
-Because you develop critical research and writing skills; as well as connection with business and workplace problems and challenges.
+Because you develop your ability to connect with business and workplace problems and challenges.
 Honours graduates from WOS go on to leading roles in business, consulting firms and government.

-To discuss current research areas in WOS, contact the Discipline of Work and Organisational Studies Honours Coordinator Dr Stephen Clibborn.
+To discuss current research areas in WOS, contact the Discipline of Work and Organisational Studies Honours Coordinator Dr Meraiah Foley.

 Provided you meet the eligibility criteria, you may apply for honours in a Business subject area if your undergraduate degree is from another faculty or school.
 Please consult with your home faculty/school regarding your pathway to apply – see academic advice for relevant contact details.
 After we assess your application, we'll forward it to your home faculty or school for joint approval.